mortonfox/githubtools/README.md

 * backup\_gists.rb: Downloads all of a user's gists, ready for backup.
 * backup\_repos.rb: Downloads all of a user's repositories.
 Produces a git bundle and a zip file for each repository.
+* search\_and\_del.rb: Search for fork repos with names matching the given string and offer to delete them.

 ## Installation